scikit-hep/iminuit/README.rst

 Partner projects
 ----------------

+* `boost-histogram` from Scikit-HEP provides fast generalized histograms that you can use with the builtin cost functions.
 * `numba_stats`_ provides faster implementations of probability density functions than scipy, and a few specific ones used in particle physics that are not in scipy.
 * `jacobi`_ provides a robust, fast, and accurate calculation of the Jacobi matrix of any transformation function and building a function for generic error propagation.